 To enhance user experience, Behr organized the content on the iPK app into three main categories.

 - iTeach houses content that’s targeted to Home Depot associates and the end consumer.
 There are more than 600 pieces of content, which mostly consist of instructional video that can be filtered with keywords within iTeach.
 There’s also a scanning feature that can scan products and find related training content in the app.
-Because xAPI data shows what’s being searched and scanned most often, Behr’s T&D team can identify any essential content that’s missing or needs updating within the app.
+Because xAPI data shows what training content being searched and scanned most often, Behr’s T&D team can identify any essential content that’s missing or needs updating within the app.

 - iFile contains anything that isn’t consumer facing—such as marketing memos, consumer report articles, and sales presentations.